Violation of the method of images in non-Markovian processes and its connection to stochastic thermodynamics: Concluding Remarks

-In summary, we have shown that the MI fails in non-Markovian processes due to the lack of reflection symmetry.
-The symmetry is broken by the memory effect, and its degree of the asymmetry manifests in the history dependent conditional probability, which is quantified by the heat in the associated process.
-The statistics of the heat mirrors characteristic features of the process.
+In summary, we have shown that the MIs fail in non-Markovian processes due to the lack of reflection symmetry.
+The symmetry is broken by the memory effect, and its degree of the asymmetry manifests in the history dependent conditional probability.
+For the stochastic processes reducible to the GLE with the FDR, the deviation from the MI result can be quantified by the heat, whose statistics mirrors characteristic features of the process.

 It may be interesting to investigate the problem using, e.g., the Rouse polymer model~\cite{DoiEdwards}, where the interaction between the system (in the present context, a tagged monomer in the polymer) and the environment (the rest of the polymer) can be explicitly analyzed~\cite{Panja_2010,PRE_Sakaue_2013,Maes_2013,PRE_Saito_Sakaue_2015,Vandebroek_2017,PRE_Saito_2022}.
 We expect that elucidating the thermodynamic aspect of such a system may provide valuable insights into the first passage problem in non-Markovian processes.